mit-submit/submit-users-guide/source/storage.rst

 :red:`Users need x509 certificate to use xrootd transfer.`

 For CERN users, they can use their CERN Grid Certificates.
-For non-CERN users, they can request user certificates from OSG, see `link ye==test <https://osg-htc.org/docs/security/certificate-management/>`_.
+For non-CERN users, they can request user certificates from OSG, see `link <https://osg-htc.org/docs/security/certificate-management/>`_.

 The way to extract your DN from your certificate usercert.pem: